qiskit-community/technical-integration-guidance/README.md

 IBM Quantum exposes two different channels:

 * [IBM Quantum Platform](https://quantum-computing.ibm.com/): our suite of applications to support quantum research and development needs.
 It is an online platform allowing public and premium access to cloud-based quantum computing.
-     > It is accesible via a [REST API with Open Specifications](https://runtime-us-east.quantum-computing.ibm.com/openapi#/).
+     > It is accessible via a [REST API with Open Specifications](https://runtime-us-east.quantum-computing.ibm.com/openapi#/).
 You can access to the [General Documentation](https://docs.quantum-computing.ibm.com/api/runtime)

 * [IBM Cloud Qiskit Runtime Service](https://cloud.ibm.com/quantum): our cloud native interface for Qiskit Runtime as a quantum computing service on IBM Cloud.
 It allows users to run programs on larger quantum computers (that were previously limited to specific clients) as a pay-as-you-go model and to access classical developer tools and complementary cloud services.
-     > It is accesible via a [REST API with Open Specifications](https://us-east.quantum-computing.cloud.ibm.com/openapi/).
+     > It is accessible via a [REST API with Open Specifications](https://us-east.quantum-computing.cloud.ibm.com/openapi/).
 You can access to the [General Documentation](https://cloud.ibm.com/apidocs/quantum-computing)

  Here, we aim to add guidance on recommended workflows for Integration projects using these APIs.
 This includes control over issued tokens and websocket queries for live updates for submitted jobs.
 See the workflow markdown documents in this repository for the separate access channels